simonw/til/llms/llama-cpp-python-grammars.md

 I [got GPT-4 to prototype that for me a bit](https://chat.openai.com/share/bf84aed9-d2a3-4175-ac6e-d2f0873092d7), but it needs a lot more work before it's usable.

 [Grammar Builder](https://grammar.intrinsiclabs.ai/) by Intrinsic Labs is an interesting tool here - it can generate GBNF grammars from TypeScript declarations, and is accompanied by [an open source library](https://github.com/IntrinsicLabsAI/gbnfgen) that does the same trick.
 More about that in [this discussion thread](https://github.com/ggerganov/llama.cpp/discussions/2494).

+Evan Jones [pointed out](https://twitter.com/evanqjones/status/1701938802611151300) the `llama.cpp` script [examples/json-schema-to-grammar.py](https://github.com/ggerganov/llama.cpp/blob/master/examples/json-schema-to-grammar.py), which looks like exactly what I want.
+It only supports a subset of JSON schema right now but it can turn that into a working GBNF grammar.

 ## Watch out for invalid JSON due to token truncation